 Every treatment for brain stem glioma can cause side effects or changes to your child’s body and how they feel.
 For many reasons, children do not experience the same side effects even when given the same treatment.
 This can make it hard to predict how your child will feel during treatment.

 As your family prepares to start treatment, it is normal to fear treatment-related side effects.
 It may help to know that your child’s health care team will work to prevent and relieve side effects.
-Doctors call this part of treatment “palliative care” or "supportive care."
+This part of treatment is called palliative care or supportive care.
 It is an important part of your child’s treatment plan, regardless of their age or the grade of disease.